In Mendocino wine country the late Larry Pacini, whose vineyard on Mill Creek Road in Talmage continues to make great wine, is legendary.

 Larry made a little wine, always with the "second crop," says Lorie.
 And in the winter he went mushrooming.
 Lorie remembers the family living room covered with so many trays of drying wild mushrooms that there wasn't a place to sit down.

 Lorie grew up in the vineyard and continues in the wine business in her distributorship.
-She found a knack for selling wine early on, and one of the wines she sells now is made from her father's grapes.
+She found a knack for selling wine early on.

 In 1977, Lorie, Jim Milone and Greg Graziano cofounded Milano Winery in the old Hop Kiln south of Hopland.
 Lorie did the bookkeeping, helped with crush and anything else that had to be done as well as working at Triple S Camera in Ukiah.
 "And I sold a lot of wine," she says.
 In 1980, she left Milano and started out selling wine for Edmeades Winery, which at the time was owned by Jed Steele.
 She sold wine on the road which led her to pick up other wineries to represent, including Scharffenberger and Jess Tidwell's brands at a time when Mendocino's fledgling wine industry was beginning to garner attention.